alexmueller07/option-pricing-calculator/README.md

 ## Technical Details

+- This is a purely python program.
+HTML was only used for creating the webpage to display what the python backend calculated
 - Built with Flask
 - Uses NumPy for numerical computations
 - Implements both Black-Scholes and Monte Carlo pricing methods
-- Features a responsive web interface
+- Features a responsive web interface using HTML and CSS

 ## Contributing

 Feel free to submit issues and enhancement requests!
+Also feel free to email me at amueller.code@gmail.com with anything.

 ## License